RobertoFORTs/SecondChallenge/README.md

 ## General Info
 A planner to organize the week of someone.
-This is a training project to learn node.js and express
+This is a training project to learn building a node.js mongoose API.

 ## Technologies
 Project is created with: